Equality, Diversity and Inclusion

-Below you will find a summary of key student and staff equality related data.
-This, as well as more detailed data analysis, is used to inform our Equality Impacts and helps support other aspects of our equality, diversity and inclusion work and priorities.
+Below you will find a summary of key student and staff EDI related data.
+This, as well as more detailed data analysis, is used to inform our equality impacts and helps support other aspects of our equality, diversity and inclusion work and priorities.

-More detailed data, including international student information, is available in the ‘Equality & Diversity Staff/Student Data Reports 2018-19’.
-These reports are available on request.
+More detailed data, including international student information, is available in the ‘Annual EDI Staff and Student Data Reports'.
+These reports are available upon request.